Aymeric154/holbertonschool-simple_shell/README.md

 Shell$ `exit`
 ```

+### **Non-interactive mode**

-**Non-interactive mode**: The shell can execute a series of commands provided via a file or stream redirection.
-You can execute Non-interactive mode with:
+The shell can execute a series of commands provided via a file or stream redirection.
+You can execute Non-interactive mode with

 ```bash
 echo "/bin/ls" | ./simple_shell
 ```